lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     [ . . . ]
     ```

-    In this example, requesting an existing ID will result in a `handler` call, and the response from IDM's APIs will be a single object JSON with the matching value in the "_id" field.

     Requesting a non-existing ID will result in no `handler` call; hence, the response will contain a "Not Found" error:

     ```json